JRC Makers-in-Residence Programme

-The JRC makers-in-residence programme is an annual, short-term research-focused residence.
-It is centred around specific concepts and themes directly tied to the science and technology policy topics considered in the JRC Annual Work Programme.
+The JRC makers-in-residence programme is an annual, short-term research-focused residence hosted by the JRC Makerspace, in the Joint Research Centre's Ispra site, in Italy.
+The residence is centred around specific concepts and themes directly tied to the science and technology policy topics considered in the Joint Research Centre's Annual Work Programme.
 Each year a new theme is proposed.
-The programme promotes capacity building, fosters partnerships with local, regional, national, and international makers, and improves the open knowledge around the residency selected topics.
-The JRC makers-in-residence programme aims to reinforce spaces of dialogue and co-creation by:
+The JRC makers-in-residence programme aims to:

-- developing original thematic projects (multi-disciplinary; combining art, science and technology),
+- attract innovative ideas and original thematic projects (that can combine art, science and technology);

 During the duration of the residency, makers are asked to produce a tangible outcome, be it a workshop, a prototype, an artwork, or an exhibition.

 The programme within the objectives of the CC-DEMOS

 The JRC makers-in-residence programme is part of a new strategy that views citizens as epistemic actors and not just people whose opinions need to be surveyed.
 Furthermore, it makes the JRC makerspace visible to the makers' community, which is a necessary legitimacy.
 The main strategic reasons to run a residence programme with makers through the JRC makerspace are: